krol3/app-jenkinsfile-k8s/README.md

-# Sample scalable application using a deployment pipeline, helm and kubernetes
+# Sample scalable Application using a canary deployment, Helm and Kubernetes

 Dev, stage and production environments with canary deployment.